klx3300/zhwkpkg/SPECS.md

 `install` install a package *from the package distribution server specified in serveraddr file*.

-`remove` uninstall an already installed package.
+`remove` uninstall an already installed package. -- done

 `deploy` install a package from file.
-You have to specify the package path.
+You have to specify the package path. -- done

-`rebuild` rebuild all installed packages' modulefile from scratch. (from installation folder)
+`rebuild` rebuild all installed packages' modulefile from scratch. (from installation folder) -- done

 `package` -- for package authors. given a path to a folder, check whether it satisfy the package specification or not.
-If satisfied, compress it into a package, place in the current working directory(`pwd`).
+If satisfied, compress it into a package, place in the current working directory(`pwd`).  -- done

-`unpackage` extract the package in place.

-`list` list all installed packages and their versions.
+`list` list all installed packages and their versions. -- done

-`query` list all possible packages and their versions from the distribution server.
+`query` list all possible packages and their versions from the distribution server. -- done

-`get` download the specified package *from the package distribution server* and place it in the current working directory.
+`get` download the specified package *from the package distribution server* and place it in the current working directory. -- done

-`modulepath` give the path of installed modulefiles. for `bashrc`.
+`modulepath` give the path of installed modulefiles. for `bashrc`. -- done